Mattdl/CLsurvey/README.md

     doi={10.1109/TPAMI.2021.3057446}}
   ```
 - Thanks to Huawei for funding this project.
+- Checkout the CL [Avalanche project](https://github.com/ContinualAI/avalanche) for benchmark setups of TinyImagenet and iNaturalist2018.
 - Thanks to the following repositories:
     - https://github.com/rahafaljundi/MAS-Memory-Aware-Synapses
     - https://github.com/facebookresearch/GradientEpisodicMemory